pszponder/dev-notes_python_archived/notes/python_data-types_tuples.md

 new_tuple2 = my_tuple[1:4]
 print(new_tuple2) # (2, 3, 4)

-# Assign mulitple variables based on value (and position) in tuple
+# Assign multiple variables based on value (and position) in tuple
 # Note, if other contains 2 or more values, it will be a list
 x, y, z, *other = (1, 2, 3, 4, 5)